Viktor Vodolatsky

-Viktor Petrovich Vodolatsky (Russian: Виктор Петрович Водолацкий; born on 19 August 1957), is a Russian politician who currently a member of parliament, a Deputy of the State Duma of the V, VI, VII convocations.
+Viktor Petrovich Vodolatsky (Russian: Виктор Петрович Водолацкий; born on 19 August 1957) is a Russian politician who is a member of the Federal Assembly, a Deputy of the State Duma of the V, VI, VII convocations.
 He is a member of the United Russia faction, a First Deputy Chairman of the State Duma Committee on CIS Affairs, Eurasian Integration and Relations with Compatriots, and a Chairman of the Supreme Council of SKVRiZ.

-Vodalatsky is also a member of the Presidential Council for Interethnic Relations, a member of the Presidential Council for Cossack Affairs.
-As a cossack general, he was a former chieftain of the Vsevelikoe Don Host Cossack society from 1999 to 2013.
+Vodolatsky is a member of the Presidential Council for Interethnic Relations, a member of the Presidential Council for Cossack Affairs.
+A Cossack general, he was chieftain of the Vsevelikoe Don Host Cossack society from 1999 to 2013.

 Biography

 Viktor Vodolatsky was born on 10 August 1957 in the village of Stefanidinodar, Azovsky District, Rostov Oblast.

 In 1974, he worked as a mechanic-repairman, a plumber.
 He had completed compulsory military service in the Soviet Army.
-He was a member of the Komsomol, and was a candidate member of the CPSU.
+He was a member of the Komsomol, and was a candidate member of the Communist Party of the Soviet Union.
 From 1985 to 1990, he worked at the enterprise of the united boiler houses in the city of Azov, Rostov Oblast, and worked his way up from a heating engineer to a director; then promoted Deputy General Director of the Rostovoblteplokommunenergo Association.
 In 1987, at the age of 30, he received a diploma from a civil engineering college in Rostov-on-Don.

 In the Azov Administration

-Since 1992, he was the first deputy mayor of Azov Vitaly Pevnev.
+Since 1992, he was the First Deputy to the Mayor of Azov Vitaly Pevnev.
 Pevnev himself was appointed head of the Azov administration by a decree of the head of the Rostov Oblast Vladimir Chub in February 1992.